Why study here?

 - Your learning will be research-informed, making sure that you have access to current theories and thinking.

-- We'll help you to keep focused on your future too - whether you're aiming for a financial career or keen to take your research a stage further.
-Six months after graduation, economics graduates enjoy 90% employability, and our graduates are in the UK top ten for UK graduate salaries.
+- We'll help you to keep focused on your future - whether you're aiming for a financial career or take your research a stage further.

-- From EViews to Stata, the computer clusters that you’ll use are loaded with the software you’ll need to let you model and analyse the world around you like a professional economist.
+- From EViews to Stata, the computer clusters that you’ll use are loaded with the software you’ll need to model and analyse the world around you.

 - Read more about Economics at Manchester's rich heritage.

 In REF 2014 (Economics and Econometrics) Manchester Economics was ranked 7th out of 28 Economics Departments in terms of research power (Grade Point Average multiplied by FTE).

-Overall, 75% of our activity was rated as world-leading or internationally excellent (achieving a 4* or 3*).
-This includes:
+Overall, 75% of our activity was rated as world-leading or internationally excellent (achieving a 4* or 3*), including:

 - 64.9% of outputs rated 4*/3*